-- (3) The election of a person to any office is not invalidated by reason only of the omission of any person to make the declaration required by this rule. - (4) It is competent for a general meeting of parishioners to invite any person to be present at the meeting and to speak.
+(3) The election of a person to any office is not invalidated by reason only of the omission of any person to make the declaration required by this rule.

+(4) It is competent for a general meeting of parishioners to invite any person to be present at the meeting and to speak.

-- (1) Seven persons who have signed the declaration in rule 4.2, or the minister and 6 such persons, constitute a quorum at a general meeting of parishioners. - (2) If no quorum is present within half an hour after the time appointed for the meeting, the meeting stands adjourned for 7 days, the time and place for the adjourned meeting being the same as those appointed for the first meeting. - (3) If a quorum is not present within half an hour of the time appointed for the adjourned meeting, the meeting is dissolved and the Archbishop or a person or persons appointed by him - (a) may deal as he or they think fit with any or all of the business that could have been dealt with at that meeting had a quorum been present, and - (b) may fix a date by which the minister may make such appointments as he would have been entitled to make under rules 3.14 and 3.15 at or within 28 days after the time appointed for the adjourned meeting.
+(1) Seven persons who have signed the declaration in rule 4.2, or the minister and 6 such persons, constitute a quorum at a general meeting of parishioners.

+(2) If no quorum is present within half an hour after the time appointed for the meeting, the meeting stands adjourned for 7 days, the time and place for the adjourned meeting being the same as those appointed for the first meeting.

+(3) If a quorum is not present within half an hour of the time appointed for the adjourned meeting, the meeting is dissolved and the Archbishop or a person or persons appointed by him -

+- (a) may deal as he or they think fit with any or all of the business that could have been dealt with at that meeting had a quorum been present, and - (b) may fix a date by which the minister may make such appointments as he would have been entitled to make under rules 3.14 and 3.15 at or within 28 days after the time appointed for the adjourned meeting.

-- (1) The minister, if present, is the chairman of a general meeting of parishioners. - (2) If at any time the minister is not present and no appointment has been made under rule 9.7, the meeting, before proceeding to or with any business, must elect a chairman to preside during the absence of the minister. - (3) The chairman has a casting vote only.
+(1) The minister, if present, is the chairman of a general meeting of parishioners.

+(2) If at any time the minister is not present, the meeting, before proceeding to or with any business, must elect a chairman to preside during the absence of the minister.